SarahBerbuir/ChemBot/README.md

 ## Story
 <img width="238" alt="Logo" src="https://user-images.githubusercontent.com/83503396/213694473-d35c9208-7573-4f5b-9f8c-4f88c4ed014b.png">

-ChemBot is a great hardware robot …
+ChemBot is a hardware robotic arm designed to automate laboratory processes, specifically for electrochemistry researchers.
+Our solution is made up of two robotic arms, an adjustable webcam, and a user-friendly web application, and it is designed to assist researchers with the painful and time-consuming tasks they face on a daily basis.
+The robot arm moves needles to predefined certain points on the sample, making it a specialized solution for solid-state battery research.
+The solution is highly flexible, so it can also be used in different research areas with minimal modification.

-To make any robot function, however, requires hardware and software.
-In this project, we are going to show how to set up a ChemBot robot with Raspberry Pi Pico W and Flask, in order to be able to control and manage your robot.
+Any robot, however, requires both hardware and software to function.
+In this project, we will demonstrate how to configure a ChemBot robot with a Raspberry Pi Pico W and Flask in order to control and manage your robot.

 ## Outline
 1. General description